7RIPPY/PyShock/README.md

 ## About
-PyShock is a Python based executable made to easily integrate PiShock into a program.
+PyShock is a Python based tool made to easily integrate PiShock into a game, program, or application.

 ### Usage